“I Follow Bob”

 Traditional high-probability trading does not work well because it’s missing the very foundation of successful options trading.
 It does not address volatility and risk management.
 The high-probability trading concept has been around for decades, but most option traders are not successful, and partly because of this approach.
 It’s long history of failure demonstrates that it’s not an effective method of trading options.

 SJ Options methods are completely different and do not rely on probabilities, they defy them.
-For over a decade already, we’ve demonstrated that calculating probability before an options trade is not needed whatsoever since it does not address the fundamentals of profiting from an options position.
-The concept is very misleading and does not help a trader to achieve success.
-We’ve realized a 98% win-rate of our trades for many years without using probability calculations.
+For over a decade already, we’ve demonstrated that calculating probability before an options trade is irrelevant since it does not address the fundamentals of profiting from an options position.
+The concept is very misleading and does not help a trader achieve success.
+At SJ Options we’ve realized a 98% win-rate of our trades for many years without using probability calculations.

 The last thing I wanted to address was the price of the SJ Options options course.
 This person stated he is down 5% on $200,000, and he has also lost 3 years of time.
 So far he has paid about $10,000 trading on probability, and the market over the last 3 years was relatively easy to trade.
 He is fortunate to only be down $10,000 so far.
 Over a difficult market such as 2008, he could easily be down 50% or $100,000.
 I have spoken to an advisor who lost 50% of an account trading on probability resulting in over $500,000 in losses.
-I have heard many horror stories from options traders over the years.
+I have heard many horror stories from options traders over the years, who tried to trade options based on the POP method.

 Yes, we do have a tuition for our program, but not taking it can cost a lot more.
 We’ve put over a decade into developing our strategies and OptionColors software has also taken just as long.
 The tuition is relatively low considering what it comes with.